NT411/Acer-Predator-Fan-RGB-Controller-Linux-/README.md

 ---

-## 🚀 Installation
+## Installation
-1. Download and unzip this project or clone it.
+1. Download and unzip.
 2. Open a terminal and enter the folder:
    ```bash
    cd ACER_RGB_FAN_CONTROL